 Organisation of doctoral studies

-According to Law 4957/2022, the third cycle of studies is referred to the organization of Doctoral Study Programs, with a minimum duration of three (3) academic years, the successful completion of which leads to level eight (8) degree of the National and European Qualifications Framework.
+The third cycle of studies refers to the organization of Doctoral Study Programs, with a minimum duration of three (3) academic years, the successful completion of which leads to the attainment of a level eight (8) degree, as recognized by both the National and European Qualifications Framework.

-According to Law 4957/2022, Higher Education Institutions (HEIs) may organize third-cycle study programs, which aim to promote original scientific research and to make a substantial contribution to the development of knowledge at least in one (1 ) scientific field and lead to the acquisition of a doctoral degree after the preparation and successful support of a doctoral thesis.
+According to l.4957/2022 , Higher Education Institutions (HEIs) may organize third-cycle study programmes, which aim to promote original scientific research and make a substantial contribution to the advancement of knowledge in at least one (1) scientific field and lead to the acquisition of a doctoral degree after the preparation and successful support of a doctoral thesis.

-The third-cycle study programs include the mandatory preparation of a doctoral thesis in a subject related to the scientific area of the Department and may include an independent program of doctoral study courses, which consists of the attendance and successful completion of an integrated course or other educational or research activities, which correspond to a minimum of thirty (30) credits (European Credit Transfer and Accumulation System ECTS).
+The third-cycle study programmes include the mandatory preparation of a doctoral thesis in a subject related to the scientific area of the Department and may also include an independent programme of doctoral study courses which consists of the attendance and successful completion of an integrated course or other educational or research activities corresponding to a minimum of thirty (30) credits (European Credit Transfer and Accumulation System ECTS).

 The doctoral studies regulation sets: